rafalp/Misago/dev-docs/plugins/hooks/get-private-thread-list-threads-hook.md

 ### Arguments

-#### `action: GetPrivateThreadsPageThreadsHookAction`
+#### `action: GetPrivateThreadListThreadsHookAction`

-Misago function used to get the complete threads data for the private threads page.
-Returns a `dict` that is included in the template context under the `threads` key.
+Next function registered in this hook, either a custom function or Misago's standard one.

 See the [action](#action) section for details.